by Lindsay Nash | Mar 17, 2023 | Article

 It’s undoubtedly a scary situation for institutions that review and assess scholarly submissions.
 But, let’s stop for a moment.
 Take a deep breath.
 Yes, there are tools out there to catch AI-generated content.
 And yes, there is so much you can do to promote and demand original content.

-Let’s take a look at AI-generated content and how to avoid and detect it in your applications.
+Let’s take a look at AI-generated content and how to avoid and detect it in your applications and submissions.

 Back to top